Analytics-AkshatGupta/End-To-End-Data-Analytics-Project_Banking/README.md

 - **Gender**: The gender of the client, which can be used for personalized services and statistical reporting.
 - **District**: The geographical district or region where the client resides, helping with location-based services and marketing strategies.

 4. **Disposition Table**: This table captures the relationship between clients and their accounts, providing details about the roles or designations a client may hold in relation to a specific account.
 Key attributes include:

 - **Disposition ID**: A unique identifier for each disposition record, ensuring traceability and integrity.
 - **Client ID**: The unique identifier for the client associated with the disposition, linking this record to the relevant client in the **Client Table**.
 - **Disposition Type**: The role or relationship type a client holds concerning the account (e.g., **Owner**, **Authorized Person**, **Beneficiary**, etc.).

-This table is fundamental for defining access permissions and understanding the client’s involvement with their bank accounts, which is critical for compliance, security, and customer service purposes.

 5. **District**: This table contains information about the various districts in Czechoslovakia.
 It includes the district ID, the name of the district, and various demographic and economic indicators for the district.

 6.**Loan Table**: This table holds critical information regarding the loans issued by the bank.
 It includes the following key attributes: